 You do what matters.
 Now.
 Ahora.
 Because now is all you have.
 Porque ahora es todo lo que tienes.

-I do not have his urgency.
-But I could use some of it.
-Because sixty is not young.
-Because the time I am squandering waiting for perfect conditions is time I will not get back.
-Because every day I spend not writing the way I want to write, not playing the way I used to play, not pursuing the dreams I have forgotten how to name is a day spent living at partial capacity.
+His urgency is foreign to me.
+But I am learning to borrow some of it.
+Because sixty carries a particular kind of weight.
+Because the time I am squandering waiting for perfect conditions is time that passes regardless.
+Because every day I spend avoiding the writing I want to do, the play I once knew, the dreams I have yet to recover, is a day lived at partial capacity.

-Not because I might die tomorrow (though I might).
-But living fully does not require a terminal diagnosis.
-It just requires recognizing that postponing joy is a choice.
+The urgency is real, even without a terminal diagnosis.
+Living fully asks only for honesty about what matters.
+It just requires recognising that postponing joy is a choice.
 And it is a choice I have been making unconsciously for decades.

 Randy made the conscious choice to live fully in his remaining months.
 I am trying to make the conscious choice to live fully in my remaining decades.
-Not because time is short but because time is precious even when there is lots of it.
-Because I have one life and it is happening now, and I do not want to arrive at the end having never asked: what did I want?
-And did I give it to myself?
-And if not, why not?
+Because time is precious even when there is plenty of it.
+Because I have one life and it is happening now, and I want to arrive at the end having asked, clearly and honestly: what did I want?
+Did I give it to myself?
+And if I delayed, why?

 Lo Que El Juego Enseña Sobre Los Sueños